maxeler/MaxAppTemplate/README.md

 Now that we have sorted out `Python` and `pip`, it is time to install [cookiecutter](https://github.com/audreyr/cookiecutter) - A cool FOSS project for bootstrapping projects from templates.

 The recommended way to install `cookiecutter` is by using `pip`.
+We will install version 0.9.0 because it supports Python 2.6.
 Here is how to do it:

-    $ [sudo] pip install cookiecutter
+    $ [sudo] pip install cookiecutter==0.9.0

 If everything has worked, typing `cookiecutter` in your terminal will print: